 SFAS No. 130, Reporting Comprehensive Income, establishes rules for the reporting of comprehensive income and its components.
-The Company's net income (loss) is the same as comprehensive income (loss) for the years ended December 31, 1998, 1999, and 2000 and for the nine month period ended September 30, 2000.
-Comprehensive (loss) for the nine months ended September 30, 2001 includes a \$478,000 (unaudited) unrealized loss on derivative instruments.
+The Company's net income (loss) is the same as comprehensive income (loss) for the years ended December 31, 1998, 1999, and 2000 and for the nine month period ended September 30, 2001 includes a \$478,000 (unaudited) unrealized loss on derivative instruments.